My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

 Are you thinking “YAAAASSSS!
 This is so me.
 I know I want to do this for a living!”

 Then you are in the right space.
 And I’m more than excited to nerd out with you about this stuff!

-8 steps for How to Become a Virual Assistant
+8 Steps for How to Become a Virtual Assistant

 Step 1: Brush Up on your Online Admin Services

 I really encourage you to get up to speed with how things are done online.
 If you haven’t worked in a decade because you’ve been having babies (you go, momma!), or you’re new to this industry and this type of work, it’s not hard.